-This qualification reflects the role of skilled operators who use a broad range of hospitality service, sales or operational skills combined with supervisory skills and sound knowledge of industry operations to plan, monitor and evaluate the work of team members.
-They operate independently or with limited guidance from others, and use discretion to solve non-routine problems.
+This qualification reflects the role of highly skilled senior operators who use a broad range of hospitality skills combined with managerial skills and sound knowledge of industry to coordinate hospitality operations.
+They operate independently, have responsibility for others and make a range of operational business decisions.

-This qualification provides a pathway to work as a supervisor in hospitality organisations such as restaurants, hotels, motels, clubs, pubs, cafés, and coffee shops.
-This qualification allows for multi-skilling and for specialisation in accommodation services, food and beverage, and gaming.
+This qualification provides a pathway to work in any hospitality industry sector as a departmental or small business manager.
+The diversity of employers includes restaurants, hotels, motels, catering operations, clubs, pubs, cafés, and coffee shops.
+This qualification allows for multiskilling and for specialisation in accommodation services, cookery, food and beverage and gaming.